drwpow/pow.rs/src/pages/blog/how-to-get-a-job-coding-in-2021.md

 layout: ../../layouts/post.astro
 ---

+_2022 update: this advice still applies in 2022.
+I’ll update anything if it gets outdated_ 🙂

 I’ve been programming professionally for almost 15 years now, and I frequently get asked how to get started coding.
 But as I am an old geezer that got started in a different time (_we had to FTP uphill both ways and in the snow!_), so the story of how I got started is more trivia than advice in 2021.
 However, there’s never been a better time to learn coding than right now.
-[Job demand is on fire][job-security], and coding is something you cah teach yourself to do with only discipline and a few months of dedicated time.
+[Job demand is on fire][job-security], and coding is something you can teach yourself to do with only discipline and a few months of dedicated time.

 This blog post is an attempt to have an evergreen answer to “how do I get started coding?” rather